Li Zhaoshen

-Li Zhaoshen (李兆申 (Lǐ Zhàoshēn); born 13 October 1956) is a Chinese military physician who is director of Digestive System Department, Changhai Hospital Affiliated to Naval Medical University, and an academician of the Chinese Academy of Engineering.
+Li Zhaoshen (李兆申 (Lǐ Zhàoshēn); born 13 October 1956) is a Chinese military physician who is the director of the Digestive System Department, at Changhai Hospital Affiliated to Naval Medical University, and an academician of the Chinese Academy of Engineering.

 Biography

 Li was born in Ningjin County, Hebei, on 13 October 1956.
 In 1980, he graduated from Naval Medical University and earned a master's degree in 1988.

-He became director of National Clinical Research Center for Digestive Disease in October 2014 and director of Shanghai Institute of Pancreatic Diseases in January 2015.
+He became the director of the National Clinical Research Center for Digestive Disease in October 2014 and director of the Shanghai Institute of Pancreatic Diseases in January 2015.

 On 1 July 2019, news media exposed his academic misconduct such as suspected plagiarism of academic papers.